 - Spices.
-You could always add a sprinkle of pumpkin pie spice, apple pie spice or nutmeg during the fall months to give it more warm spice flavor.
+You could always add a sprinkle of pumpkin pie spice, apple pie spice, or nutmeg during the fall months to give it a more warm spice flavor.

 - Let your dessert cool.
 Make sure your dessert has cooled completely before adding the glaze, or else it could melt and thin out.